larryhastings/appeal/README.md

 If you don't specify a default command, Appeal has a built-in default *default command*.
-The default *default command* raises a usage error which prints basic help information.
+The default *default command* raises a usage error, which means it prints basic help information and exits.

 To specify your own default command, just decorate a command function with the `Appeal.default_command()` decorator.